rdeago/rdeago.github.io/_posts/2022-05-30-how-to-mark-code-as-generated.md

+---
-# How to mark code as generated
+title: How to mark code as generated
+category: Research
+tags: roslyn, source-generators
+---

-Still nothing to read here.
-I'm trying to make sense GitHub Pages, Jekyll, etc.
+Still nothing to read here, sorry.